robinmahieu/discourtesy/CONTRIBUTING.md

 ## Bug Report / Fix

 Upon discovering a bug, please create an issue.
-This way, I can confirm the problem and swiftly implement a fix.
+This way, a core maintainer can confirm the problem and swiftly implement a fix.
 Alternatively, feel free to submit a pull request with a short description of the bug and your proposed solution.

 Please try to include